kaidez/work-off-dom-tutorial/README.md

 Arrays are THE most important thing to understand for this tutorial as an array plays a big part in locating data at some point in the code.
 Please review the MDN array link above if you need help with arrays.

-##After finishing the tutorial, you should gain a basic understand the following JavaScript/jQuery stuff:
+##After finishing the tutorial, you should gain a basic understand the following JavaScript/jQuery things:

     createDocumentFragment()
     createElement()